-Failure to Comply with Directive.
-Failure to comply with a directive of law (s)
+(s) Failure to Comply with Directive.
+Failure to comply with a directive of law enforcement or a University official.

-(t) Complicity in Violating the Conduct Code.
+(t) Complicity in Violating the Student Conduct Code.
 Attempting, aiding, encouraging, facilitating, abetting, conspiring, hiring, or being an accessory to any act prohibited by this code.
+This violation is included in each other violation and need not be separately cited in a charge.

-(4) Intoxication or impairment because of alcohol, drugs, chemicals or other substances is not a defense to a violation of the Student Honor Code or Student Conduct Code.
+(5) Intoxication or impairment because of alcohol, drugs, chemicals or other substances is not a defense to a violation of the Student Honor Code or Student Conduct Code.

-Specific Authority: BOG Resolution dated January 7, 2003.
+Specific Authority: BOG Regulation 1.001Resolution dated January 7, 2003.

-History: New , Formerly 6C1-4.016 and 6C1-4.017.
+History: New 9-24-08.
+Formerly 6C1-4.016,-and 6C1-4.017, 6C1-4.041, Amended